Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-Someone who is only supportive during good times.
+Someone who is only a friend during good times and abandons others in times of trouble.

 Usage: